KiKaraage/FrameUIforFirefox/README.md

 Simply drop the provided `userChrome.css` file into your `chrome` folder and restart for the changes to take effect.

 # Motivation
-After restarting, you'll notice that *all* of the controls -- the navigation bar, the window controls, *everything* -- has been moved to the bottom in a manner reminiscent of the Metro-based Internet Explorer app seen in Windows 8/8.1.
+_(by FineFuturity)_ After restarting, you'll notice that *all* of the controls -- the navigation bar, the window controls, *everything* -- has been moved to the bottom in a manner reminiscent of the Metro-based Internet Explorer app seen in Windows 8/8.1.
 While I think Microsoft was on the right track with their attempts at a tablet-based interface... well, we all know what happened.
 Apart from Microsoft's attempt at a touch interface (which was a half-done attempt anyway), I think no company to this day has yet to get right.

 This theme is a step towards what I believe may solve the grand problem of unifying the desktop and tablet interface for ANY device form factor.
 What I hope you'll find is that this interface works really well on *both* tablet and desktop form factors, precisely because there is no longer a need for a user to lift their arms to get to something as basic as the window controls -- they're now just a mere finger reach away.

-# Reporting Issues
-FYI, this project is my first go at using CSS.
-As this is the initial release on top of that, I anticipate there will be issues.
-If you encounter any bugs or other issues, please post a thread and I'll do what I can, when I can.
-Also: as this theme is a both a thought experiment and work in progress, it is possible the look and feel will change over time.
-I welcome any and all suggestions for how this could be improved.  :)